1. The Farmer Al Falfa series (1915-1956)

 Terry briefly worked for Edison Studios, where he released Farmer Al Falfa’s Wayward Pup (1917), another short that has stood the test of time.
 He then founded Fables Studios, and produced a series of cartoons based on Aesop’s Fables.
 Some of these cartoons featured Farmer Al Falfa, though not necessarily as a main character.

-Finally, in 1929, Terry founded Terrytoons Studio and continued making cartoons until the studio closed in 1968.
-Among the surviving shorts are Farmer Al Falfa’s Prize Package (1936), and Swooning the Swooners (1945).
+Finally, in 1929, Terry founded Terrytoons Studio and continued making cartoons, including Farmer Al Falfa shorts, until the studio closed in 1968.

 2. The Mutt and Jeff series (1916-1926)